fbpx

 Butterfly Program

-Volunteers maintain the Butterfly House daily, monitor the House during events and programs, and help to educate school children and guests about the butterfly life cycle.
-All volunteers will receive training.
+Volunteers have a variety of ways to get involved with Arkansas’ only native butterfly house: maintain the Butterfly House daily, monitor the House during special events and programs, and help to educate school children and guests about the butterfly life cycle, host plants, and nectar plants at the garden and at outside events.

 My Impact Tutorial